-Some of the beneficial labels that you can put on the hard hat include: titles, names and certifications.
+Some of the beneficial labels that you can put on the hard hat include titles, names, and certifications.
 By labeling the hard hat, you will be able to identify workers in case there is an emergency.
 Certifications on the other hand can help identify when workers are authorized to work in a certain area.
 As long as these labels are used strategically, you will be good to go.

 Should I replace labels on my hard hat?

 Although ANSI Z89.1 does not essentially restrict the application of hard hat labels, OSHA standard 1910.132(a) requires that the helmet be maintained in a sanitary and reliable condition.
-In fact, OSHA explains that labels and paints might actually eliminate the much-needed electrical resistance and can lead to cracking, penetration and other damages that might render it ineffective.
+In fact, OSHA explains that labels and paints might actually eliminate the much-needed electrical resistance and can lead to cracking, penetration, and other damages that might render it ineffective.

 If you have to use any labels on the helmet, you should ensure that they comply with the manufacturer’s instructions.
-More to that, you should demonstrate that the labels you put on the helmet do not affects its reliability.
+More to that, you should demonstrate that the labels you put on the helmet do not affect its reliability.
 Therefore, as long as the labels do not adversely affect the helmet’s proactive rating you can go ahead and put them on the hard hat.

 The hard hat is one of the vital personal protective equipment that you should have in the workplace.
 Ideally, it should meet the above mentioned OSHA requirements so that you can remain safe when working.
-This way, you will be able to work well in areas where you are prone to head injuries such as construction sites, mining sites and in areas where welding is done.
+This way, you will be able to work well in areas where you are prone to head injuries such as construction sites, mining sites, and in areas where welding is done.